skasti/grblhal-macros/README.md

 Each macro includes a debug/version line at the top for easy tracking.

 ## License
+This project is licensed under the Creative Commons Attribution-NonCommercial 4.0 International (CC BY-NC 4.0) License.
+See the LICENSE file for details.

 These macros are provided as-is, without warranty.
 See individual files for copyright or license information if present.

 ---